 Front loading washers require a special detergent.
-If it is necessary to use top loading detergent use only $\frac{1}{4}$ to $\frac{1}{2}$ of the amount that would normally be used.
+If it is necessary to use top loading detergent use only 1/4 to 1/2 of the amount that would normally be used.

-- 2. Close the detergent dispenser. - 3.
-Set the program selector to Power Temp Boost.
+2. Close the detergent dispenser.

+- 3. Set the program selector to Power Temp Boost.
 The ready control light will flash. - 4.
 Press the Start button.
 The wash control light will turn on and the program starts.
 The Door Locked light will illuminate during the program.
-The wash control light will change to Rinse/Spin. - 5.
-When Finished flashes, set the program selector to Off.
+The wash control light will change to Rinse/Spin.